pibico/pibiDAV/README.md

 ![imagen](https://user-images.githubusercontent.com/69711454/165817406-eeb6fc05-3fa7-4e14-8798-3712c4a2b26c.png)
 For CalDAV integration we will provide also the url for the User Calendars, in the way https://domain.com/remote.php/dav/principals/ (do not forget the / at the end).
 ### 3. Hooks for NextCloud Integration
-Provide we have access to the frappe-bench folder, we must hook with the Doctypes included in the integration, on adding the following to hooks.py of pibidav app:
+Provided we have access to the frappe-bench folder, we must hook the Doctypes included in the integration, by adding the following code to hooks.py of pibidav app:
 ```
 # doctype_calendar_js = {"doctype" : "public/js/doctype_calendar.js"}